Govt appoints Dr V Anantha Nageswaran as Chief Economic Advisor

 He was the Dean of the IFMR Graduate School of Business and a distinguished Visiting Professor of Economics at Krea University.
 He has also been a part-time member of the Economic Advisory Council to the Prime Minister of India from 2019 to 2021.
 He holds a Post-Graduate Diploma in Management from the Indian Institute of Management, Ahmedabad and a doctoral degree from the University of Massachusetts in Amherst.

-BusinessToday.in had earlier announced that the government had shortlisted four names for CEA after KV Subramanian stepped down from the post last year.
+BusinessToday.in had earlier reported that the government had shortlisted four names for CEA after KV Subramanian stepped down from the post last year.

 Apart from Nageswaram, the others in the shortlisted candidates for the post were Principal Economic Adviser Sanjeev Sanyal, Pami Dua, Professor, Delhi School of Economics and Poonam Gupta, Director General, National Council of Applied Economic Research (NCAER).

-The selection committee headed by NK Singh, Chairman of 15th Finance Commission, has shortlisted the names.
+The selection committee headed by NK Singh, Chairman of 15th Finance Commission, had shortlisted the names.

 The Centre had invited applications for the position of CEA in October last after the incumbent KV Subramanian announced return to academia after the completion of his three-year term on December 17, 2021.